AlexXJ/learngit/readme.txt

 Git is a version control system
 Git is a free software
-All context is from liaoxuefeng.com
+All content is from liaoxuefeng.com